-The largest component of our operating expenses is our investment in research and development activities, including the clinical development of our product candidates.
-Research and development expenses represent costs incurred to conduct research, such as the discovery and development of our product candidates, as well as the development of product candidates pursuant to Aduro's pre-existing collaboration and license agreements.
+The largest component of our operating expenses is our investment in research and development activities, including the clinical development of our product candidates and the discovery and development of our product candidates.
 Research and development costs include employee-related costs; licensing costs; materials and supplies; contracted research and manufacturing; consulting arrangements; allocated costs, such as facility costs; and other expenses incurred to advance our research and development activities.
+Employee-related costs consist of salaries, bonuses, severance and benefits.
 We recognize all research and development costs as they are incurred.
 Clinical trial costs, contract manufacturing and other development costs incurred by third parties are expensed as the contracted work is performed.